| RalphBorland.net |

 |

-Clinton St. - 'Clinton St' is a project to memorialise and direct public attention to an event that took place in my old neighbourhood in New York City in January 1998.
-Next January will the 10th anniversary of the destruction of a building at the corner of Clinton and Stanton Street - an apartment block that was torn down by the City in front of its residents, taking their belongings and pets with it.
-This project has been accepted to the exhibition Conflux, on in New York in September.
+Clinton St 2007 - 'Clinton St' is a project to memorialise and direct public attention to an event that took place in my old neighbourhood in New York City in January 1998, when an apartment block at the corner of Clinton and Stanton Street was torn down by the City in front of its residents, taking their belongings and pets with it.
+In collaboration with musician Brendon Bussy, I broadcast a sound piece in the space on low-powered radio.
+This project was on the psychogeography festival Conflux in New York in September 2007. |

 |